Fernanda Urrejola

 Fernanda Loreto Urrejola Arroyo (born September 24, 1981) is a Chilean television, theatre and film actress.

 The daughter of Francisco Urrejola and Francisca Arroyo, she has three sisters, Alejandra, Francisca and Isidora.
 She studied at the Kent School in Providencia, Santiago and later Escenic communication in Duoc UC.
-She started her acting career in the young telenovela Destinos Cruzados.
+She started her acting career in the young telenovela 16.

 Fernanda Urrejola's first movie appearance was in Perjudícame Cariño.
 She played a popular character in the telenovela Corazón de María as the Néstor Cantillana's wife.
 She also participated in Hijos del Monte.
 She is bisexual.

-Since relocating to Los Angeles, California, in 2016, she has appeared in major productions such as Narcos: Mexico, or Cry Macho sharing credits with Clint Eastwood.
+Since relocating to Los Angeles, California, in 2016, she has appeared in major productions such as Narcos: Mexico and Cry Macho sharing credits with Clint Eastwood.
 In 2023 she appeared as character Dolores De La Cruz on HBO Max's Gossip Girl reboot.

+Swimming career

+At the age of 8, Urrejola started practicing rhythmic gymnastics before switching to synchronized swimming at professional level, becoming the Chilean champion at the age of 14.
+She represented Chile at South American level and at the 1997 FINA World Junior Synchronised Swimming Championships.
+Her best ranking was the second place at South American level.